EnasJa/TEACH_SMART/README.md

 # Run the development server
 python manage.py runserver

+#Integration with OpenAI
+TEACH SMART uses the OpenAI API to:

+Generate exam questions based on provided material, difficulty level, and student grade.

+Provide a chatbot that teachers can use for lesson assistance, planning help, and finding teaching resources.

+Analyze and improve feedback for students using natural language understanding.

+Ensure you have your OpenAI API key set as an environment variable or in a .env file:

+OPENAI_API_KEY=your_api_key_here

 ```

 License & Copyright

 © Enas Jaber, Anfal Alnbbari, Rawan Khateeb, Asia Nbary.